-- 1. As defined by the National Association of Rocketry (NAR), a scale model is "any model rocket that is a true scale model of an existing or historical guided missile, rocket vehicle, or space vehicle that has flown under rocket power."
+- 1. As defined by the National Association of Rocketry (NAR), a scale model is "any model rocket that is a true scale model of an existing or historical guided missile, rocket vehicle, or space vehicle, that has flown under rocket power."
 The intent of scale modeling is, according to the NAR, "to produce an accurate, flying replica of a real rocket powered vehicle that is judged for craftsmanship in construction, finish, and flight performance."
-(NAR) Model Rocket Sporting Code https://www.nar.org/contest-flying/competition-guide/. - 2.
+(NAR) "Model Rocket Sporting Code" 52.1 - 2.
 Adult supervision is defined as being under the direct supervision of someone 18 years of age or older. - 3.
-For the purposes of Kansas 4-H STEM a mid-powered rocket is defined as a rocket that uses an 'E', 'F', 'G', or equivalent engine for launch.
+For the purposes of Kansas 4-H Engineering & Technology a mid-powered rocket is defined as a rocket that uses an 'E', 'F', 'G', or equivalent engine for launch.
 In addition, rockets also qualify for mid-power if they meet any of the following criteria: - a.
 Are 2 inches or greater in diameter (not including fins) and taller than 3 feet (36 inches including fins) and do not use an engine(s) exciding 160.01 Newton seconds of total impulse (an 'H' engine equivalent or above). - b.
 The total impulse of all engines used in the rocket is greater than 20.01 Newton-seconds and less than 160.01 Newton-seconds. - 4.
 For the purposes of Kansas 4-H a high-powered rocket is defined as a rocket that meets any of the following criteria: - a.
 Weighs more than 3.3125 pounds (53 ounces or 1500 grams) at the time of launch; - b.
 Uses a 'H' engine or larger to launch - c.
 The total impulse of all engines used in the rocket is greater than 160.01 Newton-seconds of thrust. - d.
-Includes any airframes parts of ductile, metal, though, the use of ductile metal is strongly discouraged. - e.
-Models powered by rocket motors not classified as model rocket motors per NFPA 1122, e.g.: - i.
+Includes any airframes parts of ductile, metal, though, the use of ductile metal is strongly discouraged. - - i.
 Average thrust in excess of 80.01 Newtons - ii.
 Contains in excess of 125 grams of propellant and are limited to only H and I motors. - iii.
 Uses a hybrid motor or a motor designed to emit sparks - 5.
 High power certification is defined as having successfully completed a certification program for high-powered rocketry through the NAR or Tripoli and maintaining that certification.
 This applies to all membership levels in the NAR and Tripoli.
 Specifically, the "Formal Participation Procedure" for the "Junior HPR Level 1 Participation Program" as outlined by the NAR and the "Tripoli Mentoring Program (TMP) as outlined by Tripoli. - 6.
 NAR safety codes for launching and construction of all rockets are assumed to be used by all 4-H exhibitors and will be considered during judging. - 7.
 For the purposes of Kansas 4-H, NO rocket may be launched using engines totaling more than an 'I' impulse engine or 640 Newton-seconds of total thrust.